The 12 Best Editorial Photographers in Seattle

 One highlight of Steve’s work is that he, in his own words, gets to put out into the world something that never existed before, which is true; his storytelling editorial photography is a unique look at not only his subjects but Steve’s personal angle on reality.
 Check out his Instagram for inspiration!

-4. Ivan Mrsic Studio
+4. Get colorful, fashion-forwards pics with Ivan Mrsic Studio

 While cultural anthropology was what he formally studied in school, Ivan Mrsic found photography to be his ultimate calling!
 Ivan has been working in the Seattle creative space since 2009, providing his special angle of visual media for hip hop artists, clothing designers, bloggers, and many others.
 Operating out of his home studio in Lynnwood, WA, Ivan uses studio backgrounds, lighting, and fashion inspiration to bring editorial stories to life!

-Considering she comes from a family of entrepreneurs and business owners, it is no surprise that Cortney Bigelow would feel the need to start her own brand one day!
 By taking on the time and dedication needed to learn marketing, photography, and all of the other skills required, Cortney was eventually able to break into this crowded creative space and become considered among top Seattle editorial photographers.
-She even founded The Grey Edit Photo as a space that offers further inspiration for future female entrepreneurs!
+She even founded The Grey Edit Photo as a space that offers further inspiration for future female entrepreneurs.

-6. Clarin J. Photo
+6. Get global inspiration and dreamy pics care of Clarin J. Photo

 The editorial and portrait photography of Clarin J. is second to none!
 Her approach is one of deep collaboration, inviting her subjects to express themselves as fully as her own artistic vision.
 In this way, the end result is a fine-art fusion of both perspectives.
 And throughout Clarin’s portfolio, we see a distinct look come to the surface.
 A love for minimalist color schemes, attentive care to moody lighting, and natural focal lengths that make it easier for viewers to take in the story being told!